 Sometimes you submit a story, and it keeps getting rejected.
 What do you do?
 How many times do you keep going?
 It’s tempting to say forever, but that’s not realistic, so let me tell you what I think.

-If you have a story that you deem perfect and match it with pro markets, and it gets rejected more than 7 times, there’s definitely something not right with it.
+If you have a story that you deem perfect and match it with pro markets and gets rejected more than 7 times, there’s definitely something wrong with it.
 I suggest you go back to that story and take it to a critique group.
 See if you can make it better.
 See if there are some things that you don’t see.
 A short story submission strategy is good, but it’s only as good as the material you are submitting.

 Short Story Submission Pathway